-A life detox is an upgrade in lifestyle habits that cuts out the dead weight and negative influences from one’s daily environment.
+A life detox is an upgrade in lifestyle habits that remove negative influences from one’s daily environment.

 Periodically, life gives each person challenges or setbacks, and over time many of us – without realizing it consciously – accrue small, unhelpful habits that drag us down.

-The end result is that we begin to feel a mild despondency or malaise.
+The end result is that we begin to feel a mild despondency.

 Where we used to lunge out of bed with enthusiasm each morning, we now sometimes feel a tad anxious, or just a bit “blah.”

-A life detox, however, can streamline our typical day, having us bouncing back and facing each day with eagerness once again.
+A life detox, however, can streamline our typical day, lifting the malaise, and having us bouncing back and facing each day with eagerness once again.

-What follows are twelve effective methods that detoxify a bloated lifestyle – helping you achieve a daily life that flows more freely and joyfully.
+Below are twelve effective methods that detoxify a bloated lifestyle – including diet – that can help you achieve a daily life that flows more freely and joyfully.